pryano/pryano.github.io/_posts/2024-09-15-tailwindcss.md

 5. Dynamic style changes
 6. CSS pruning

+> tldr; I'll keep using TailwindCSS whenever possible, as the utility classes and excellent documentation take most of the pain out of styling and allow me to focus on _what style do I want_ instead of _how do I apply the style I want_.

 ### Utility Classes
 TailWindCSS uses utility-class styling.
 This means that we have a set of class names that describe a style, and components are modified with whatever style names we